RobinL/costmodelr/readme.md

 | 2017-01-05 | beta   |
 | 2017-01-10 | live   |

+In addition to a 'date' columns, any other columns in the key dates dataframe will be added to the final outputs, and therefore can be used for cross tabulation.

 ### One off costs

-One off costs occur only once. `costmodelr` does not need to perform complex computations on these assupmptions, and so the input is similar to the output.
+One off costs are costs that occur only once. `costmodelr` does not need to perform complex computations on these assupmptions, and so the input is similar to the output; there is a one to one correspondence between the rows in the assumption file and output rows.

 The input format is as follows: